- Published 5 months ago on

 Hundreds of pilgrims from Nepal, India, Sri Lanka, and other countries visit the temple of Ram Janaki each year to worship Lord Ram and Sita.

-The temple is visited by many worshippers during the Ram Navami(March/April), Vivaha Panchami (November/December), and Dashain(October/November).
+Many worshippers visit the temple during the Ram Navami(March/April), Vivaha Panchami (November/December), and Dashain(October/November).

 Specific times for big festivals in Janakpur are Holi, March's colour festival; Diwali, early November's lights festival; and Chhath, a four-day festival organized by the native Mithila community in May and November.